tmokmss/blog/src/data/blog/20251007-cdk-context-provider/index.md

 To pass properties, you need interface definitions and property-passing code at each level, propagating them through parent-child-grandchild relationships, which can be quite tedious.

-This article proposes a method to avoid such inconvenience.
+This article proposes a method to avoid such inconvenience: **Context Provider implementation pattern**.
 Note that this is not a widely adopted approach, so I recommend discussing it with your team from a readability perspective before implementation.

 ## Proposed Method

+What does Context Provider look like?
 Let me first show the concept with a code example:

 ```typescript
 interface ApiServiceContext {